nataliaschlebinger/matrixWolframizer/README.md

-# matrixWolframizer
+# The Matrix Wolframizer
-Matrix Wolframizer is a site for converting matrices into their Wolfram language representation.
+Matrix Wolframizer is a site for converting matrices into their Wolfram language representation, so you can plug them into (Wolfram Alfa)[https://www.wolframalpha.com/].
 For example,

 |1|2|